Guide for Years of Service Awards for Employees

 How do we celebrate early years’ work anniversaries?
 Let’s consider what we are celebrating with a one-year and a three-year anniversary:

-- A three-year anniversary celebrates someone who has become a useful, contributing team member.
+• A three-year anniversary celebrates someone who has become a useful, contributing team member.
 They have a passion for their job and wish to grow professionally.
-Celebrating their years of service in a meaningful way validates their commitment thus far and, celebrated well, can only encourage them to stay longer.
+Celebrating their years of service in a meaningful way validates their commitment thus far and, when celebrated well, can only encourage a staff member to stay longer.

 If they remain in post, you have a colleague who clearly appreciates your culture and is willing to invest in you.
 Being pragmatic, you have also saved the oncosts of going out to find a replacement.
 Therefore, it makes good sense to do a good job of celebrating them and their years of service.

-Most employees eligible for service awards will fall into the 1-3 Year category, so it is important to find a cost-effective solution.
+Most employees eligible for service awards will fall into the 1 – 3 year category, so it is important to find a cost-effective solution.
 Quality promotional products, branded with your logo, are ideal for lower budgets and can be purchased in bulk.
-Organise a get-together to publicly recognise employees and present them with a gift, such as a Cross pen or gift set, branded with your logo.
+To celebrate them, organise a get-together to publicly recognise employees and present them with a gift, such as a Cross pen or gift set, branded with your logo.

 5, 10, 15 years of service awards

-If someone is with a company for a significant number of years, they have reached a significant milestone!
-Significant moments need to be celebrated for the company as well as for the individual.
-These staff members have helped to get the business to where it is today and are part of its success story.
-They also have knowledge and understanding of processes that will be hard to replace or replicate if they were to leave your company.
+If an employee remains with a company for a significant number of years, they have reached a significant milestone!
+These moments need to be celebrated for the company as well as for the individual.
+Long-serving staff members have helped to get the business to where it is today and are part of its success story.
+They also have knowledge and understanding of processes that will be hard to replace or to replicate if they were to leave your company.

 As these are significant moments, you may consider running an awards ceremony dedicated to acknowledging their years of service.
 A short speech from a senior manager, who thanks employees by name is always welcome.
 A personalised message or call from a line manager is essential, and the most valued recognition for employees.